kaathewise/url-shortener/README.md

 1. Single file SQLite is extremely slow because of the lock-based access to a single file.
-2. Sharded SQLite is slightly better, and doesn't have the locking problem, but it still has to write to disc, and the threaded implementation doesn't really help with parallelisation.
+2. Sharded SQLite is slightly better, and doesn't have the locking problem, but it still has to write to disk, and the threaded implementation doesn't really help with parallelisation.
 3. In-memory storage is rather a proof of concept, and has an obvious disadvantage of being temporary and bound to a single process.
 Multiple threads don't help in